PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Additional Ablation Studies

-We assess the sensitivity of \textsc{PULSE} to missing test-time modalities using the configurations in \tableref{tab:ablations}.
-These results are obtained by removing signal modalities during finetuning and inference.
+We assess the sensitivity of PULSE to missing test-time modalities.
+Results are obtained by removing signal modalities during finetuning and inference.
 Relative to the full setting (ECG+BVP+ACC+TEMP), removing TEMP yields small changes.
 Removing ACC in addition (ECG+BVP) produces the largest additional drop.
 Going to ECG only leads to a further but modest decline.

 Variability increases as modalities are removed (e.g., AUPRC std: $0.033 \rightarrow 0.036 \rightarrow 0.088 \rightarrow 0.117$), indicating reduced stability under stronger input constraints.
-Overall, \textsc{PULSE} degrades gracefully and maintains strong performance even with ECG only, consistent with the goal of transferring EDA-informed arousal structure to cheaper sensors used at inference.
+Overall, PULSE degrades gracefully and maintains strong performance even with ECG only, consistent with effective transfer of privileged-sensor structure into each student.